-Step 1 : Map out a detailed customer persona : Understanding who do you want to sell to is of utmost importance.
+Step 1: Map out a detailed buyer persona: Understanding who do you want to sell to is of utmost importance.
 Given our examples of SaaS and service businesses, you can create a detailed customer persona using the information given in the above sections.

 For the SaaS company that sells social media automation to companies, I would search for the social media head of companies in my target geographies.

-With the second example of the consulting firms that consults tech firms on their business decisions, I would look out for the business development or operations heads in technology companies.
+With the second example of the consulting firms that consult tech firms on their business decisions, I would look out for the business development or operations heads in technology companies.

-Don’t write an essay and tell how your product/essay is the best in the world.
+Don’t write an essay and tell how your product/service is the best in the world.